aws-powertools/powertools-lambda-python/docs/utilities/circuit_breaker.md

 ### How recovery works

 After `recovery_timeout` seconds, the circuit moves to `HALF_OPEN` and elects a **single** execution environment (via a conditional DynamoDB write) to run a probe.
 If `success_threshold` consecutive probes succeed, the circuit closes; a single failing probe reopens it.
 This stops a thundering herd of every environment hammering a recovering backend at once.

+!!! note "Thread safety"
+    The utility is safe to share across threads: within a multi-threaded environment the probe election picks a single thread, so the single-prober guarantee spans threads as well as environments, and the in-memory failure counter is synchronized.
+Single-threaded functions (the normal Lambda model) are unaffected. `on_circuit_open` and `on_transition` hooks may run concurrently from multiple threads.

+    Probe ownership belongs to the thread that won the election.
+If that thread never runs the circuit again (for example, a thread-per-request worker pool), recovery waits for the probe lease to expire before another thread or environment takes over.

 ### State coordination across environments